-Split, Croatia is a popular destination for travelers and locals for the stunning architecture of the old city, and the stunning beaches and coastline that look out to islands in the Adriatic Sea.
 The city is affordable and easy to get around, especially for tourists and digital nomads!
-This is a great destination for solo travelers, new travelers, and digital nomads for the infrastructure that is designed for tourists, the easy-going culture, and the beautiful location that anyone could get used to.
+This is a great destination for solo travelers, new travelers, and digital nomads because of the infrastructure that is designed for tourists, the easy-going culture, and the beautiful location that anyone could get used to.
 Since Croatia is becoming a much bigger hotspot for tourists, it is best to go during the should-seasons of April & May, or September & October.
-Check out the best things to do in Split during your travels!

 Table of Contents